★ Investing Strategy Research & Guides ★

 Book Value

 To a classical value investor, book value appraises all a company’s assets.
 A good definition of book value is anything the company can sell for cash now.
-Book value assets include real estate, equipment, inventory, accounts receivable, raw materials, investments, cash assets, intellectual property rights, patents, etc. Disney’s (NYSE: DIS) book value includes the land its studios and theme parks sit on.
+Book value assets include real estate, equipment, inventory, accounts receivable, raw materials, investments, cash assets, intellectual property rights, patents, etc. Disney’s (NYSE: DIS) book value includes the land on which its studios and theme parks sit.
 Disney’s book value also includes its vast library of films, TV shows, and all the characters and stories Disney owns.

 Tangible Value